 Family members may be enrolled at the time of hire, and thereafter, at the time they become members of the family (i.e. as of the date of marriage, birth, adoption, etc.).
 Family members may also enroll during the open enrollment period.
-Employees who change or enroll in plans during an open enrollment period each year for themselves and eligible family members need not demonstrate evidence of insurability.
 Please note: the definition of family includes those who meet eligibility requirements as defined in the Trinity College Policy on Health Insurance Benefits for Same-Sex Domestic Partners.